 Absolutely!
 In fact, it’s one of the top ten foods to stock up on.
 One important reason to store and use oil is that it quickly boosts our daily calorie count.
 If you’re dieting, you’re probably staying away from oils, but imagine if you were in an emergency situation and were 100% reliant on your food storage.
 Chances would be very good that between a much higher level of stress and more physical activity, your body will need well over 3,000 calories per day.

-Adding oils to recipes, salads, or even a tablespoon or two of flaxseed or coconut oil in a smoothie provides extra calories, not to mention all the health benefits of using good oils.
+Adding oils to recipes, salads, or even a tablespoon or two of flaxseed or coconut oil in coffee or a smoothie provides extra calories, not to mention all the health benefits of using good oils.

 We stack those buckets of wheat, rice, and beans, knowing they’ll be good for decades.
 Storing oil is just one item that will require a bit more attention in our food storage pantries.